EmbeddedOS/docs/courses/how_to_learn_effective.md

 Look at the course the you taking, and identify where there are opportunities to practice.
 Define some authentic tasks for yourself based on your learning goal.

+## V. Reflection

+### 16. Why reflect?

+- When you finish a learning section, you can stop and ask questions about what have you learnt.
+- Think critically about what we're learning:
+  - Actively connect new information to existing knowledge.
+  - Ask questions about what we know and what we don't.

+### 17. Reflection for motivation and learning

+- If motivation is flagging, reflect on why you're learning.
+- Reflecting on what you're experiencing makes you an active participant in your learning.
+- Try to understand, not only remember things.

+### 18. Reflect on What You've Learned

+- What is the most surprising thing you've learned so far?
+- Which topic or concept has been most difficult?
+- What other information or practice might you need here?
+- What questions do you have about the material or how to apply it?

+- Reflect on your learning goal:
+  - What have you learned that's brought you closer to your goal?
+  - What else do you still need to learn in order to achieve it?